sansumbrella/USC-IMA/README.md

 		Ryan Alexander: http://notlion.github.com/streetview-stereographic/

 	An introduction to html5.
 What is it?
+		Plain text files with a .html extension
-		Most of the stuff in html4
+		A bunch of nested <tags> describing the document structure Most of the stuff in html4
 			text, image, and form elements
 		New html tags for multimedia